 It's not just physical stress though..

-Interestingly, psychological stress is reported to modulate cytokine production, suggesting potential relevance of this mediator to mental health.
+Interestingly, psychological stress is reported to modulate cytokine production, suggesting the potential relevance of this mediator to mental health.

 Let's go deeper down the rabbit hole.